 Stata's linear sem provides the Satorra–Bentler scaled chi-squared test for model goodness of fit versus the saturated model.
 Why do you care?
-The likelihood-ratio test comparing your estimated model to the saturated model is derived under the assumption that the observed variables in your model are normally distributed.
+The likelihood-ratio test comparing your fitted model with the saturated model is derived under the assumption that the observed variables in your model are normally distributed.
 If they are not, that test is not appropriate.
 The Satorra–Bentler scaled chi-squared test is robust to nonnormality.
 Because many other goodness-of-fit statistics are derived from the model using the chi-squared test, they too become robust to nonnormality.

 The same adjustment that gives you the Satorra–Bentler scaled chi-squared test makes a host of other things robust to nonnormality: standard errors, p-values, and confidence intervals reported by sem and standard errors, p-values, and confidence intervals for most posthoc comparisons and tests, including joint tests, nonlinear tests, linear and nonlinear expressions of parameters, estimated marginal means and marginal effects, equation-level Wald tests, direct and indirect effects, and tests of standardized parameters.